-- D. Age means how old a person is, or the number of years from the date of a person's birth and is a Protected Status.8 - Ε. Calendar Days are defined as Monday through Sunday and include official holidays. - F. California State University (CSU) means the 23 Campus system of the California State University, including the CO. - G. Campus or University means any of the 23 Campuses of the CSU or the CO. - H. CO Appeal Response refers to the decision provided to the Complainant and the Respondent upon completion of the appeal process provided under Article IV. - Complainant means an individual who is eligible to file a Complaint to report a violation I. of this policy.
+Age is a Protected Status.

+- E. Calendar Days are defined as Monday through Sunday and include official holidays. - F. California State University (CSU) means the 23 Campus system of the California State University, including the CO. - G. Campus or University means any of the 23 Campuses of the CSU or the CO. - H. CO Appeal Response refers to the decision provided to the Complainant and the Respondent upon completion of the appeal process provided under Article IV. - I. Complainant means an individual who is eligible to file a Complaint or to report a violation of this policy.
 See Article III.
 B. 1 for a description of those eligible to file a Complaint.
 It also includes any person who is reported to have experienced a violation of this policy in cases where some other person has made a report on that person's behalf.
 A Complainant may also be referred to as a party to the Complaint. - J. Complaint means a report of a violation of this policy or a written communication that complies with Article III.
-B. 2 alleging Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic Violence, or Stalking, against the CSU, an Employee, another Student, or a Third Party. - Dating Violence is abuse committed by a person who is or has been in a social or dating K. relationship of a romantic or intimate nature with the victim.
-This may include someone the victim just met; i.e., at a party, introduced through a friend, or on a social networking website.
-For purposes of this definition, "abuse" means intentionally or recklessly causing or attempting to cause bodily injury or placing another person in reasonable apprehension of imminent serious bodily injury to himself or herself, or another.
-Abuse does not include non-physical, emotional distress or injury. - L. DHR (Discrimination, Harassment, and Retaliation) Administrator means the Management Personnel Plan (MPP) Employee at each Campus who is designated to administer this Executive Order and coordinate compliance with the laws prohibiting Discrimination, Harassment and Retaliation.
-The DHR Administrator may delegate tasks to one or more designees, provided that any designee shall be a MPP Employee or an external consultant.
-MPP Employee means an employee who has been designated as a "management" or "supervisory" employee under the provisions of the Higher Education Employer-Employee Relations Act.
-10 The Campus president may assign the roles of the DHR Administrator and Title IX Coordinator to the same person.
-The names of, and
+B. 2 alleging Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic Violence, or Stalking, against the CSU, an Employee, another Student, or a Third Party.